Montana was the 41st state to join the union and was named after the Spanish word “montaña” which translates to “mountain”.

 4. Severe Storms

 Thunderstorms are most common during the summer months in Montana.
-These storms affect the mountainous areas and the eastern portion of the state more than the west.
+Severe summer storms affect the mountainous areas and the eastern portion of the state more than the west.

 Many thunderstorms come and go within thirty minutes.
 During periods of such severe weather, be sure to find a safe shelter until the storm has passed.